MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 In this example, the "function2 was completed" command was not run.
-Although both terminating errors occur within a function, if the Trap statement is outside the function, Windows PowerShell does not go back into the function after the Trap statement runs.
+Although both terminating errors occur within a function, if the Trap statement is outside the function, PowerShell does not go back into the function after the Trap statement runs.

 ### USING THE BREAK AND CONTINUE KEYWORDS